mcinglis/c-style/readme.md

 // Good: immutability rocks, pure functions everywhere Drink Drink_mix( Drink const drink, Ingredient const ingr ) {
     return ( Drink ) {
-        .name = drink.name,
         .color = Color_blend( drink.color, ingr.color ),
         .alcohol = drink.alcohol + ingr.alcohol
     };
 }
 ```

-#### Don't typecast unless you have to (you probably don't)

-If it's valid to assign a value of one type to a variable of another type, then you don't have to cast it.
-There are only three reasons to use typecasts:

-- performing true division (not integer division) of `int` expressions
-- making an array index an `int`, but you can do this with assignment anyway
-- using compound literals for structs and arrays; C doesn't infer them :(